jpolatnick/jpolatnick.github.io/philosophy.md

 Actively seek cosmic synchronization; that transcendental experience that makes ego impossible and fear pointless.
 Cosmic synchronization is my fanciful way of talking about those moments when you experience a sunset over the ocean, the Uyuni salt flat during sunrise, the dolomites in the alps of Italy.... moments where the the serenity of nature is so moving that you enjoy peace and mental refreshment.

 **Chance**
 I was born in 1996.
 My parents met each other in San Francisco while working.
 My mom grew up on a farm and her grandparents immigrated from Italy.
-My father grew up in New York.
-My great grandparents all had the courage to risk never seeing their families to immigrate to a country where they did not know the language on the premise of "opportunity"...
+My father grew up in New York and his grandparents were also immigrants.

-I often think of one those lives - my grandfather.
 My grandfather was a front line medic in WW2.
-He was part of 8 people in his 156 person platoon to survive a German attack.
 He witnessed his best friends get shot on either side of him while a tree trunk saved his life.
-The next time he was shot, the bullet was directly over his heart.
+In another German attack, he was shot and this time the bullet struck directly over his heart.
 The bullet penetrated the metal cigarette case he was carrying in his shirt pocket, passed through the first layer and stopped at the back.

 <img src="{{site.imgurl}}/grandpa.JPG" height="200" />

 Statistical probablity.
-The probability that my grandfather survived WW2 x my parents meet in San Francisco x that I was born (I was a happy accident) = an extremely low number.
-But we if multiply that by the probabilty that a meteorite hit the earth 66 million years ago changing the environment to eventually sustain human life x the probability that my first two ancestors meet and the many "great great great.." grandparents after them... well then we have an extremely small number.
-But it we multiply that by the probabilty that 15 billion years a dense an extremely hot and dense cloud exploded into billions of suns and planets x the probability.... you get the idea, we get an infinetly small number.
+That my grandfather survived WW2 x my parents met in San Francisco x that I was born (I was a happy accident) = an extremely low number.
+But what about the probabilty that a meteorite hit the earth 66 million years ago changing the environment to eventually sustain human life x the probability that my first two ancestors meet and the many "great great great..." grandparents after them... well then we have an extremely small number.
+But it we multiply that by the probabilty that 15 billion years an extremely hot and dense cloud exploded into billions of suns and planets ... we get an infinetly small number.

 The chance of life is nothing short of miracle.

 <img src="{{site.imgurl}}/snoopy.png" height="200" />

-# How can perspective empower my future?
+# Empowering yourself with perspective

-Fear and societal pressures for validation are two of the largest inhibitors to success in our modern society.
+Fear and validation.

 **Fear**
 Why are we afraid?
-Afraid to go for the promotion?
-Afraid to speak in front of the crowd?
-Afraid to pursue our true passion?
+Afraid to push for a promotion?
+Afraid to speak in front of a crowd?
+Afraid to pursue our real passions?

 Somewhere up in space, a star has just used all of its combustible hydrogen.
-What remains is no longer supported by the heat of the combustion and collapses under its own weight to a point where it bends space to such a degree, that it plummets into an actual hole￼.
+What remains is no longer supported by the heat of combustion and collapses under its own weight to a point where it bends space to such a degree, that it plummets into an actual hole￼.
 This is what we call a black hole.

 When you are walking up to give a speech in front of thousands of people, think about a black hole forming for a moment.
 Center your mind in the rationale of how insignificant whatever you're doing is as it relates to time and space - the billions of years before us and the billions of years after us.
 Does the judgement of this group of people really matter at all?